Wrinkling and Haefliger structures: Introduction

 \subsection{Classifying spaces of geometric structures}

-We now turn our attention, once more, to differential relations $\SR$ that are open and $\Diff$-invariant of dimension $n$.
-One may replace openness by microflexibility and local integrability in all upcoming statements; this is left to the reader.

-In Section \ref{sec:preliminaries2} we associate to every $\Diff$-invariant differential relation $\SR$ a (possibly non-Hausdorff and non second countable) \'etale Lie groupoid $\GammaR$.
-This was first proven by Haefliger for various well-studied geometries (symplectic, contact, complex) \cite{Haef2}, but the authors did not know of a statement in the literature of the required generality.
-The groupoid $\GammaR$ has a classifying space $B\GammaR$.
-One can construct formal counterparts $\GammaR^f$ and $B\GammaR^f$ as well, and they come with natural scanning maps $\GammaR \rightarrow \GammaR^f$ and $B\GammaR \rightarrow B\GammaR^f$.
-Then: \begin{theorem} Let $\SR$ be an open and $\Diff$-invariant relation of dimension $n$.
-Then, the map $B\GammaR \rightarrow B\GammaR^f$ is $n$-connected. \end{theorem}
+In \cref{sec:Rgroupoids} we associate to every $\Diff$-invariant relation $\SR$ a (possibly non-Hausdorff and non second-countable) \'etale Lie groupoid $\GammaR$, whose base encodes all germs of solutions of $\SR$ and whose arrow space encodes all symmetries of $\SR$.
+This was first done by Haefliger for various well-studied geometries (symplectic, contact, complex) \cite{Haef2}, but the authors did not know of such a procedure in the literature of the required generality.
+There is a one-to-one correspondence (up to concordance) between the $\SR$-microbundles from \cref{def:HaefligerMicro} and principal $\GammaR$-bundles.
+We will study the latter via the former and vice versa, which is a standard idea in the foliation literature, also going back to Haefliger \cite{Haef2}.